A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-30651: Juniper Junos DoS Vulnerability

-CVE-2025-30651 is a denial of service vulnerability in Juniper Junos OS and Junos OS Evolved that allows attackers to crash the routing protocol daemon via malicious ICMPv6 packets.
-This article covers technical details, affected versions, impact, and mitigation strategies.
+CVE-2025-30651 is a DoS vulnerability in Juniper Junos OS and Junos OS Evolved that allows attackers to crash the routing protocol daemon via malicious ICMPv6 packets.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-30651 Overview

 CVE-2025-30651 is a Buffer Access with Incorrect Length Value vulnerability [CWE-805] in the routing protocol daemon (rpd) of Juniper Networks Junos OS and Junos OS Evolved.
-An unauthenticated, network-based attacker can send a crafted ICMPv6 packet to an interface configured with protocols router-advertisement, causing rpd to crash and restart.
-Continued delivery of the malicious packet sustains a Denial of Service (DoS) condition on the affected device.
-The issue only affects systems configured with IPv6.
+An unauthenticated, network-based attacker can trigger a Denial of Service (DoS) by sending a specific ICMPv6 packet to an interface configured with protocols router-advertisement.
+The malformed packet causes rpd to crash and restart.
+Sustained delivery of the packet maintains a continuous DoS condition.
+The issue affects only systems configured with IPv6 and impacts routing availability on affected devices.

 Critical Impact